ryantm/ryantm.com/src/blog/your-body-should-not-harbor-pain.md

+# your body should not harbor pain {#your-body-should-not-harbor-pain}
 %p
   When you press firmly on your joints or muscles of your body, you should not feel pain.
 When you move through your normal, full range of